-Many businesses that have ice machines choose a standard hinged ice bin for ice collection instead of an ice dispenser.
-Ice bins are great if you need to scoop large amounts of ice into other vessels, like coolers (for freight companies, contractors, drivers, etc) or bar wells.
+Many businesses that have ice machines choose a standard hinged ice bin for ice collection instead of a commercial ice and water dispenser.
+Ice bins are great if you need to scoop large amounts of ice into other vessels, like coolers (for freight companies, contractors, drivers, etc.) or bar wells.

 When you’re using an ice bin, the way you scoop ice and where/how you store the scooper is key to keeping your ice supply safe.
 Here are a few tips:

 - Never leave the scoop in the ice bin!

 - Human hands should only touch the handle of the scoop, not the part that actually scoops the ice